openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 # Foundation Code of Conduct Requirements

-It is important that there be a Code of Conduct (CoC) which is documented and enforced for the OpenJS Foundation, hereinafter referred to as the "Foundation", and the projects within it.
-This document defines the requirements for a CoC for the Foundation and the projects which are part of the foundation.
+The Bylaws of the OpenJS Foundadion (OpenJSF) delegate to the Cross Project Council (CPC) the responsability of chosing, maitaining, and enforcing a Code of Conduct (CoC) for all of OpenJSF's projects, working groups, collab-spaces, and related activites.

+This document defines:

+- The Code of Conduct (CoC) adopted by OpenJSF.
+- The commitments made by the OpenJSF to reportees and victims of CoC violations.
+- The role of the CoC Enforcement Team.
+- How the members of the CoC Enforcement Team are chosen by the CPC.
+- The CoC Enforcement Team's conflict of interest policy.
+- The process to report a violation.
+- The process to manage a violation report.
+- The process to appeal decisions of the CoC Enforcement Team.
+- The process to manage appeals.
+- The requirements for projects which decide to manage enforcement of the CoC themselves.

 ## Code of Conduct